 Semen must be of good quality with the required standards for motility and numbers of spermatozoa depending on the type of processing and packaging (see sections 2.1.7 to 2.1.11).
-Selling semen is selling genetics and the semen should as far as possible be from progeny-tested bulls.
-The advantages of using particular bulls in particular areas and for specific purposes need to be well known to farmers so they can make an informed decision when they purchase semen from the AI service.
+Selling semen is selling genetics and the semen should be from progeny tested bulls, if possible.
+The advantages of using particular bulls in particular areas and for specific purposes need to be well known to the farmer so that he can make an informed decision when he purchases semen from the AI service.